Strength Testing is a Critical Success Measure

 Juice Your Strength Testing to Measure Your Strength Training Program Better

 Add some snap to your strength testing by designing a testing matrix that’s as specific to your needs as possible.
 Most of us have some lifts we feel assess strength well.
 Challenging those assumptions.
 Do the lifts really mirror the needs of your sports?
-Does, for example, a golfer need to be tested on the for a one-rep max?
-Is a sport specific to anything?
+Does, for example, a golfer need to be tested on the bench press for a one-rep max?
+Is a deadlift sport specific to anything?

-While testing 40-yard sprint times and Pro times are probably the most popular for high school football teams, it’s interesting to note that the 3-cone drill actually is a better predictor of draft rank at the NFL combine.
+While testing 40-yard sprint times and Pro Agility times are probably the most popular for high school football teams, it’s interesting to note that the 3-cone drill actually is a better predictor of draft rank at the NFL combine.
 The 40 just gets the most press.

 Do whatever you can to eliminate human error … start by dumping stopwatches.
-The prices for electronic testing equipment – like jump mats for vertical jump testing (under $500), and the various speed that are available for sprint and testing – have dropped and, generally, are within the budget of a high school football program, for example.
+The prices for electronic testing equipment – like jump mats for vertical jump testing (under $500), and the various speed traps that are available for sprint and agility testing – have dropped and, generally, are within the budget of a high school football program, for example.
 They’re durable, very portable and deliver accurate results.
 They also can be shared by multiple sports and add a sense of professionalism to your testing.

 On your testing lifts, make sure all coaches know what a good lift is.
-Will you use cleans or hang cleans?
+Will you use power cleans or hang cleans?
 Power cleans are ideal for strength testing football players, but hang cleans may be better for volleyball teams.
 PRE-determine what constitutes a successful lift, and make sure all tests are measured by the same standard.

 You can make strength testing more competitive by eliminating the bias toward big or small athletes.
 You might report the weight of a squat, for example, but also award points based on bodyweight percentage.
 The sliding scale allows athletes to compete on a pound-for-pound basis, but reporting the raw weights lifted also allows athletes a little extra room to brag, and that’s not a bad thing.